Hao Guo is a visual storyteller committed to make a difference by changing some minds and hearts.

 A hairdresser in Minneapolis, Lorna is afflicted by dermatitis, diabetes, and alcoholism.
 She trusted me to document her life and present it to a larger audience.
 I thank her for being open and vulnerable.

-Beautiful Oakland (Photos)
+Beautiful Oakland (Photography)

 A project about the beauty of Oakland, CA, as well as its people, cultures, history, nature, and everything that makes the city uniquely beautiful.